vane44/giraffeMaker/readme.md

 - logs the .ownValue property of theThingToBeMade
 - the property refers to the .ownValue of the last object created

 At newthing.shout()'s calltime, the .ownValue property of the object theThingToBeMade belonged to thatOtherThing.
 So even though we called the function in the context of newThing, it referred to the property of something else.
-We need some mechanic which allows us to refer to the correct instance of the class, and the keyword 'this' will be that mechanic.
+We need some mechanic which allows us to refer to the correct instance of the class, and the keyword `this` will be that mechanic.

 #### How does the keyword `this` work?

-When asking about how the keyword 'this' works you will usually find one of two answers.
+When asking about how the keyword `this` works you will usually find one of two answers.

 1. It refers to what is to the left of the dot at calltime.
 2. It's magical.